 9. We need masks, sanitizers, ventilators, beds, medicines, PPE, etc. They can be produced and/or exported.
 But, what should Governments do to create a healthcare & medical taskforce?

-Sonia: While the above-mentioned resources provide a great back up and relief to they tiring medical/healthcare professionals, the main onus should lie on the general population to take steps towards protecting themselves and others.
+Sonia: While the above-mentioned resources provide a great backup and relief to the tiring medical/healthcare professionals, the main onus should lie on the general population to take steps towards protecting themselves and others.

 With strategies that help us work towards ending the HIV epidemic where Treatment acts as Prevention, (TasP), let me go one step further the in this case its the prevention that is the mainstay for treatment.
 If you take measures to prevent spread for yourself, you are preventing it for others as well.